neural-maze/blog/content/posts/202404-llm-chess-arena/index.md

 We are almost there!
 During the article we have defined our agents, our tasks and our tools, so ... what's left? 🤔

-Well, we need to create the crew, that is, making all the different parts work together!
+Well, we need to create the crew, i.e. make all the components work together!

-Let's import each one of the objects we've been creating and let's connect them together using the `Crew` object.
+Let's import each of the objects we've been creating and connect them together using the `Crew` object.
 Then, simply `kickoff` the application!!

 ```python